Commit

 提示

-A commit is a way to record and manage changes to code, allowing you to track the evolution of your code and resolve issues.
-Each code change can be recorded through a commit, accompanied by a message explaining the changes.
-Commits are saved in version control systems, building a history of your code so you can track its evolution and resolve issues.
+A commit is a way to record and manage changes to the code, used to document and track modifications to the code.
+Each code change can be recorded through a commit, along with a message explaining the changes.
+Commits are saved in version control systems, building a history of the code, allowing you to track the evolution of the code and resolve issues.

 Creating a Commit

-1. Log in to GitCode: First, make sure you are logged into your GitCode account.
+- Log in to GitCode: First, ensure that you are logged into your GitCode account.

-2. Enter the Project: Go to the project page containing the files you wish to modify.
+- Enter the Project: Go to the project page containing the files you want to modify.

-3. Click on Code: Click the "Code" tab at the top right corner of the project page.
+- Click on Code: In the top left corner of the project page, click the "Code" tab.

-4. Edit the File: Use a text editor or code editor to modify the file you want to change.
+- Edit the File: Use a text editor or code editor to edit the file you wish to change.

-5. Save Changes: After editing, click the "Commit changes" button at the top right corner, fill in the commit information (summary and detailed description), and then click the "Commit changes" button.
+- Save Changes: After editing, click the "Commit Changes" button in the top right corner, fill in the commit information (summary and detailed description), and then click the "Commit Changes" button.

-6. Create a Commit: Alternatively, you can choose to create a new branch and submit changes via Pull Requests.
+- Create a Commit: You can also choose to create a new branch and submit modifications via Pull Requests.
 Refer to this article.